Search: 727 results

 Verse ConceptsCommands, in NTCastlesExcitementSoundGroups Shouting

-And, when he came unto the stairs, so it was that he was borne along by the soldiers, because of the force of the multitude;
+And when he came upon the stairs, so it was, that he was borne of the soldiers for the violence of the people.

 Verse ConceptsDanger, PhysicalStairwaysStepsPeople Carrying Live People